ParisNeo/lollms-webui/README.md

 Make sure to adjust the default values and descriptions of the options to match your specific application.

 ### Docker Compose Setup
-Make sure to have the `gpt4all-lora-quantized-ggml.bin` inside the `gpt4all-lora-quantized-ggml.bin` directory.
+Make sure to have the `gpt4all-lora-quantized-ggml.bin` inside the `models` directory.
 After that you can simply use docker-compose or podman-compose to build and start the application:

 Build